plone/Products.CMFPlone/README.rst

 Plone is a ready-to-run content management system, offering a complete set of features needed by a wide variety of organizations.

 Security is built into Plone's architecture from the ground up.
 Plone offers fine grained permission control over content and actions.

 Plone is easy to set up, extremely flexible, and provides you with a system for managing web content that is ideal for project groups, communities, web sites, extranets and intranets.

 - *Plone is easy to install.*
-  You can install Plone with a a click-and-run installer, and have a content management system running on your computer in just a few minutes.
+  Several installation options are available for either your local machine or on servers in the cloud.

 - *Plone is easy to use.*
   The Plone Team includes usability experts who have made Plone easy and attractive for content managers to add, update, and maintain content.